actions/actions-runner-controller/README.md

 metadata:
   name: example-runner-deployment
 spec:
-  # Runners in this RunnerDeployment won't be scaled down for 5 minutes now
+  # Runners in this RunnerDeployment won't be scaled down for 5 minutes instead of the default 10 minutes now
   scaleDownDelaySecondsAfterScaleOut: 300
   template:
     spec: